hypothe/AI4RO2_E/script/README.md

 assumes to be the best [hw,gw] (or, at least, the best values among a finite list it has).
 This result is obtained thanks to a Linear Regression smart agent trained on random configurations, for which it has a record of the quality of the solution for a set of [hw, gw] (_see_ `test_data.py` _and_ `correlation.py` _for more info_).
-The file to run is parsed in order to gather details on it's structure (_number of waiters, total drinks and hot drinks, metrics on their position_), which are then passed as input to the set of Linear Regression models in order to find an approximation of the quality of the solution for each weight couple [hw, gw].
+The file to run it is parsed in order to gather details on its structure (_number of waiters, total drinks and hot drinks, metrics on their position_), which are then passed as input to the set of Linear Regression models in order to find an approximation of the quality of the solution for each weight couple [hw, gw].
 The couple yielding the best expected quality is thus selected and used for the run.

 With the parameters is possible to set:
 - domain name and location